Cooperation with international financial institutions

 NBP is a shareholder of the Bank for International Settlements in Basle, which plays an important role in organising the cooperation between central banks.

 Narodowy Bank Polski maintains working contacts with the BIS with regard to new financial instruments and the deposit portfolio of the bank.

 Cooperation with the European Central Bank (ECB)

 From the date of Poland's accession to the European Union, NBP has become part of the European System of Central Banks (ESCB).
 This entails close collaboration with the European Central Bank and other central banks from European Union member states.

-The President of NBP participates in the activities of the General Council of the ECB, which is one of the three decision-making organs of the Bank, alongside with the Governing Council and the Executive Board.
+The Governor of NBP participates in the activities of the General Council of the ECB, which is one of the three decision-making organs of the Bank, alongside with the Governing Council and the Executive Board.
 NBP experts are members of ESCB committees and working groups, which prepare positions with regard to matters related to ESCB operations, e.g. the issue of the euro currency, banking statistics and legal regulations.